Jensen4/Jensen4/README.md

 -->

 - 🌱 I’m currently learning C, Javascript, React
-- 🔭 I’m currently working on a custom shell in C
+- 🔭 I’m currently working on a custom shell in C, a mobile social media app